Jandini/Jandini/README.md

 My name is Matt Janda,

 I would like to share my software engineering journey over the years.
-You can find here projects I was working on.
-For most of the projects I developed entire application including user interface and design.
+You can find here projects I worked on.
+Most of these projects started as simple idea which were turned into applications.

 ###### Year 2023
 # WinGif

 I created [WinGif](https://github.com/Jandini/WinGif), a simple windows screen capture tool that allows to quickly create animated gif files.